DavidMChan/custom-alfred-warp-scripts/README.md

 #### Acknowledgements

-This is based o nthe excelent work by Vítor Galvão for iterm!
+This is based on the excelent work by Vítor Galvão for iterm [here](https://github.com/vitorgalvao/custom-alfred-iterm-scripts)!

 #### License